Ornella-e/project-3-client/README.md

 └───
 │   │   displays
 │   │
-│   └───SINGLE COUCH
+│   └───SINGLE COUCH - DETAILS
-│          displays single couch
+│          displays the details of a single couch
-│          (when logged in: user can create review or favorite others) │
+│          (when host: user can make a post, edit it and delete it| when logged in: user can make a reservation, evaluate accomodation.)
+│
 └───SIGNUP
 │      displays signup form (only to logged out)